-- TesiraFORTÉ X additionally supports manual configuration through Tesira SW v4.0 and higher.
+- TesiraFORTÉ X supports manual configuration through Tesira SW v4.0 and higher.
 It then behaves like any other Tesira device and can be included in files with older Tesira devices.

-- TesiraFORTÉ X also has analog input and output connections, GPIO connections, and support for Dante audio when manually configured.
+- TesiraFORTÉ X has analog input and output connections, GPIO connections, and support for Dante audio when manually configured.

 - Launch-configured TesiraFORTÉ X devices do not use the analog I/O, Dante, or GPIO.
 These features become available when manually programmed.